idqam/genConlang/conlang_frontend/README.md

     - **Phonology Rules:** Transformation rules, consonant/vowel clusters, and vowel harmony settings.
     - **Grammar:** Grammar data as submitted from the `GrammarConfigurator`.
   - **Submission Process:**
-     Currently, the submission code logs the payload to the console.
-There is also commented-out code intended to send this data to an API endpoint.
+     The submission logic logs the payload and optionally sends this data to an API endpoint.

 ---